-The Head of School will complete the training matrix as necessary and report on training to the Directors Monitoring Committee at least annually.
+The Head/MAT Central Team will complete the training matrix as necessary and report on training to the SHE Committee at least annually.

-Each member of staff is also responsible for drawing the Head of School attention to their own personal needs for training and for not undertaking duties unless they are confident that they have the necessary competence.
+Each member of staff is also responsible for drawing the Head's attention to their own personal needs for training and for not undertaking duties unless they are confident that they have the necessary competence.